citp/privacy-policy-historical/p/pl/pla/playcodemonkey.com.md

-> *The following text is extracted and transformed from the playcodemonkey.com privacy policy that was archived on 2018-12-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181206175103id_/https%3A//www.playcodemonkey.com/about/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the playcodemonkey.com privacy policy that was archived on 2019-02-07.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20190207182526id_/https%3A//www.playcodemonkey.com/about/privacy) for the most accurate reproduction.*

 # Privacy Policy | Coding Games for Kids | CodeMonkey

-Last modified: May 27, 2018
+Last modified: January 21, 2019

 Because your privacy is important to us, we operate by the principles described herein.
 We have created this Privacy Policy in order to describe to you our practicing regarding the information that we collect and how we use it.
 By using our Website, service (the "Service") and/or accepting the Terms of Service (which you can review [here](https://web.archive.org/about/terms)), you consent to the collection and use of your information as we have outlined in this Policy.
 Capitalized terms used and not otherwise defined herein, shall have the respective meanings ascribed to them under Terms of Service.